abdulzain6/Free-Course-Hunter-and-Enroller/README.md

 5. Here you will have two choices you can either enter your email and password for your udemy account this Wont work if you use a google account to login.
 So to deal with that, you can enter the cookies asked.
 6. Make sure to work hard and make your future better :)

-# Where to get the three cookies:
+# Where to get the three cookies

 1. Go to https://www.udemy.com/ (Make sure you are logged in) and right click then choose inspect or something similar.